 Drinking Alcohol During the Second Trimester

 Even though many believe that it is okay to drink after the first trimester, it is not.
-In fact, the spinal cord and the brain development throughout all stages of pregnancy.
+The spinal cord and brain development throughout all stages of pregnancy.
 Because of this, it is dangerous to consume beer, wine, etc. at any stage of pregnancy.
 It has been proven that fetal exposure to alcohol can cause neurological impairments.

 Drinking Alcohol During the Third Trimester